PhD in Public Policy

 This course is designed to lead students through the process of completing a dissertation.
 At the end of the course, students will have completed a dissertation that includes: a problem statement and research questions, a review of research, data collection and analysis, findings and implications.
 The course will address each of the components in a dissertation in a recursive fashion, developing, sharing, and refining of content.
 Students will be expected to work closely with their dissertation chair and other committee members in finalizing the dissertation.
 Students must register for a total of nine dissertation credits to graduate.
 Successful completion of the dissertation and oral presentation to the dissertation committee and their approval are prerequisites for completing the Ph.D.
 (9 credits required).
 Prerequisites: Successful completion of EDU 708.
 Variable credit of 1-6 for a total of 9 credits.

-The application and all supporting materials must meet this deadline including GRE test results.
+The application and all supporting materials must meet the deadline including GRE test results.

 Minimum Requirements: Candidates should have a master's degree in public policy, education, or a related field with a minimum GPA of 3.25.
 Applicants who do not have a 3.25 overall GPA must enclose a letter asking for special consideration, in which they provide evidence of an ability to complete doctoral studies successfully.
 Without such a letter, applicants who fail to meet eligibility requirements may be automatically denied.